-BUT, there is no mistake in making goals.
-Easy and specific goals are the easiest to accomplish.
-The more vague the easier it is to weasel your way out.
+Make your goals specific.
 A specific reason to accomplish them can motivate you more.
-If you can add pressure to them all the better.
-In my case I told my girlfriend that I would give her 100,000 yen (roughly $1000) if I fail my resolution.
-The more pressure, the harder I will try to succeed.
+If you can add pressure on yourself to accomplish them, do so.
+In my case, I told my girlfriend that I would give her 100,000 yen (roughly $1000) if I failed my resolution.
+The more pressure, the harder you will try to succeed.
 The other person will also keep track of you because they want the reward for your failure.